wso2/docs-choreo-dev/en/docs/choreo-cli/get-started-with-the-choreo-cli.md

 ## Step 6: Deploy to the Development environment

-Once the build status indicates `successful`, you can deploy the component in the Development environment by runing the following command:
+Once the build status indicates `successful`, you can deploy the component in the Development environment by running the following command:

 ```
 choreo create deployment "my-web-app" --env=Development --project="default-project" --build-id=<build-id>